Ekka Box Office Collection Day 28: Yuvrajkumar's Film Earns 9.68 Cr India Nett

-Ekka Box Office Collection Day 28: The Kannada film Ekka has collected 9.68 crore India nett in 28 days at the box office.
-According to Sacnilk.com, the film, which was released on July 18, 2025, had an opening of 1.45 crore on the first day.
-On Friday, August 15th, the 28th day of the film, it collected 0.01 crores.
+Ekka Box Office Collection Day 28: The Kannada film Ekka has collected a total of 9.68 crore India nett in 28 days at the box office.
+According to Sacnilk.com, the film, which was released on July 18, 2025, had an opening of 1.45 crore on the first day (Friday).
+On Sunday, August 17th, the 28th day of the film, it collected 0.01 crores.

 The film’s total india net collection is 9.68 crores, while its worldwide gross collection is around 11.31 crores.